Table of Contents

 - Provide any supporting information permitted under the applicable ground(s).

-Once the President or designee receives the appeal, they will review and, within ten (10) business days, issue a written decision to the Respondent either accepting the appeal and specifying the grounds for acceptance or denying the appeal and providing the reasons for denial.
+Once the President or designee receives the appeal, they will review and, within ten (10) business days, issue a written decision granting or denying the appeal and explaining the basis for that decision.
 The decision of the President or designee on whether to accept or deny the appeal is final.

 10.3 Grounds for Appeal